vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 #### Proposed API

 A new `CSIPersistentVolumeSource` object will be added to the Kubernetes API.
-It will be part of the existing `PersistentVolumeSource` objects and thus can be used only via PersistentVolumes.
-For now we do not consider allowing CSI volumes directly from Pods without PersistentVolumeClaim.
+It will be part of the existing `PersistentVolumeSource` object and thus can be used only via PersistentVolumes.
+CSI volumes will not be allow referencing directly from Pods without a `PersistentVolumeClaim`.

 ```GO
 type CSIPersistentVolumeSource struct {